Nebraska US Rep. Fortenberry found guilty in campaign probe

 It was the first trial of a sitting congressman since Rep. Jim Traficant, D-Ohio, was convicted of bribery and other felony charges in 2002.

-Fortenberry, 61, argued at trial that the congressman wasn’t aware of the contribution, but agents directed an informant to feed him the information in a 10-minute call to trap him.
+Fortenberry, 61, did not testify but his lawyers argued at trial that he wasn’t aware of the contribution and that agents directed an informant to feed him the information in a 10-minute call to set him up.

 Assistant U.S. Attorney Mack Jenkins said there was ample recorded evidence in the case and the jury’s swift verdict vindicated the prosecution’s efforts.